ingewortel/artistoo/manual/quickstart.md

 #### In nodejs

-In nodejs, getting the simulation to run is easy: just call the `run()` method of the simulation class after creating the simulation object:
+In nodejs, getting the simulation to run is easy: just call the `run()` method of the simulation class after creating the simulation object.
+We get:

 ```$xslt
 let config = {